ljishen/nvme-env/docker/qemu-nvme/README.md

    More options can be found at [QEMU Emulator User Documentation](http://download.qemu.org/qemu-doc.html).

-1. Login the Linux system with your customized credential (default user `ubuntu` with password `passw0rd`)
+1. Login the Linux system with your customized credential (default user `ubuntu` with password `passw0rd`).
+Now you have the CNEX Labs LightNVM SDK, the LightNVM-compatible device working in the system.

+### Running SPDK Applications

+If you want to use SPDK in this QEMU system emulator, please make sure your CPU supports the [SSSE3](https://en.wikipedia.org/wiki/SSSE3) instruction set before stepping forward.

 1. Install Docker in the emulation system using
    ```bash